Many Publishers Stop Paying George Takei To Post Content On His Facebook Page After Sexual Assault Allegations

 — David Uberti (@DavidUberti) November 15, 2017

-Note: Mic says that the above-referenced $10,000 figure was just hypothetical.
+Mic said that the above-referenced $10,000 figure was just hypothetical.

-The Outline website claims that George Takei may have violated U.S. Federal Trade Commission guidelines as well as Facebook rules by not disclosing which posts on his social media platform consisted of sponsored content.
+The Outline website claims that George Takei may have violated U.S. Federal Trade Commission guidelines, as well as Facebook rules, by not disclosing which posts on his social media platform consisted of sponsored content.

 [Featured Image by Evan Agostini/Invision/AP Images]